A Reliable Plant reader, a maintenance planner at a major

 Armed with this information, the pump was then scheduled for repair during the outage.
 Upon inspection, the impeller wear ring was found worn, blade/vane tips were damaged/bent and the shaft was bent.
 Parts were available for repair, but additional time was required to order a new shaft.
 The condenser was found with excessive debris, so the hypothesis is that the pump had passed large debris that likely bent the shaft.
 Repairs were completed within the timeframe of the scheduled outage and the pump was successfully returned to service.

 After the outage, an inspection of the remotely located river water intake house found damaged intake screens and inefficient screen washing.
 In an effort to prevent any future failures to the circulating water pumps, repairs were made to the screen and a new screen wash pump with a stand-by unit were installed.
 A new control system was added to sense differential pressure on the screen improving the overall efficiency of this system.
 Regular preventive maintenance inspections of the intake house system were developed and scheduled in the computerized maintenance management system to ensure this often neglected system is kept in good condition.
-To date, less debris has been found in the condenser water boxes and the circulating water pumps have been running fine, but we are still fighting the high water levels during the spring rains.
+To date, less debris has been found in the condenser water boxes and the circulating water pumps have been running fine because of pump vibration monitoring, but we are still fighting the high water levels during the spring rains.